Class-D amplifier: Basic operation

-The structure of a class-D power stage is somewhat comparable to that of a synchronously rectified buck converter (a type of non-isolated switched-mode power supply (SMPS)), but works backward.
-Whereas buck converters usually function as voltage regulators, delivering a constant DC voltage into a variable load, and can only source current (one-quadrant operation), a class-D amplifier delivers a constantly changing voltage into a fixed load, where current and voltage can independently change sign (four-quadrant operation).
-A switching amplifier must not be confused with linear amplifiers that use an SMPS as their source of DC power.
+The structure of a class-D power stage is comparable to that of a synchronously rectified buck converter, a type of non-isolated switched-mode power supply (SMPS).
+Whereas buck converters usually function as voltage regulators, delivering a constant DC voltage into a variable load, and can only source current, a class-D amplifier delivers a constantly changing voltage into a fixed load.
 A switching amplifier may use any type of power supply (e.g., a car battery or an internal SMPS), but the defining characteristic is that the amplification process itself operates by switching.
-Unlike an SMPS, the amplifier has a much more critical job to do, to keep unwanted artifacts out of the output.
-Feedback is almost always used, for the same reasons as in traditional analog amplifiers, to reduce noise and distortion.

-Theoretical power efficiency of class-D amplifiers is 100%.
-That is to say, all of the power supplied to it is delivered to the load, none is turned to heat.
-This is because an ideal switch in its “on” state would conduct all the current but have no voltage loss across it, hence no heat would be dissipated.
-And when it is off, it would have the full supply voltage across it but no leak current flowing through it, and again no heat would be dissipated.
-Real-world power MOSFETs are not ideal switches, but practical efficiencies well over 90% are common.
+The theoretical power efficiency of class-D amplifiers is 100%.
+That is to say, all of the power supplied to it is delivered to the load and none is turned to heat.
+This is because an ideal switch in its on state would encounter no resistance and conduct all the current with no voltage drop across it, hence no power would be dissipated as heat.
+And when it is off, it would have the full supply voltage across it but no leakage current flowing through it, and again no power would be dissipated.
+Real-world power MOSFETs are not ideal switches, but practical efficiencies well over 90% are common for class-D amplifiers.
 By contrast, linear AB-class amplifiers are always operated with both current flowing through and voltage standing across the power devices.
 An ideal class-B amplifier has a theoretical maximum efficiency of 78%.
-Class A amplifiers (purely linear, with the devices always "on") have a theoretical maximum efficiency of 50% and some versions have efficiencies below 20%.
+Class-A amplifiers (purely linear, with the devices always at least partially on) have a theoretical maximum efficiency of 50% and some designs have efficiencies below 20%.

-Terminology

-The term "class D" is sometimes misunderstood as meaning a "digital" amplifier.
-While some class-D amplifiers may indeed be controlled by digital circuits or include digital signal processing devices, the power stage deals with voltage and current as a function of non-quantized time.
-The smallest amount of noise, timing uncertainty, voltage ripple or any other non-ideality immediately results in an irreversible change of the output signal.
-The same errors in a digital system will only lead to incorrect results when they become so large that a signal representing a digit is distorted beyond recognition.
-Up to that point, non-idealities have no impact on the transmitted signal.
-Generally, digital signals are quantized in both amplitude and wavelength, while analog signals are quantized in one (e.g. PWM) or (usually) neither quantity.